thepratikshamishra/battle-with-jarvis/README.md

 - **Same choice?
 It’s a draw! 😎**
 ---
 ## 🙌 Contributing
--Contributions are welcome!
+- Contributions are welcome!
--If you’d like to improve this game or add new features, feel free to fork the repo and submit a pull request.
+- If you’d like to improve this game or add new features, feel free to fork the repo and submit a pull request.